 If a payment has been authorized but is canceled before the payment can be captured, then a positive amount and a corresponding negative amount will appear in the sales reports.
 The positive amount appears because an order was placed.
 A refund is shown to balance the reports.
 However, nothing will appear in the payments finance reports because you didn't receive a payment.

-Gift cards finance report
+Liabilities finance report

-Gift cards often require special treatment in accounting.
+Liabilities often require special treatment in accounting.

 The Gift card sales report shows the following information: